Healthy Homes Assessment Mangateretere

 Draught Stopping Mangateretere

-Draughts are a major cause of low temperatures inside houses.
-A cold house costs more to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of less temperature in houses.
+A humid home is more expensive to heat, meaning wasting money and energy.

 What are the most unreasonable gaps or holes?

-If you are able to feel external air flowing in or a clear draught from a gap or hole that is, it is most likely a gap or hole that requirements sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Any gaps greater than 3mm that allow air in or out into your house require sealing.
-For instance, if an open fireplace is not in use, it could cause draughts, and should be sealed off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as far as imaginable.
+If you can feel external air coming in or an unobstructed draught coming from a crack or a gap and you can feel it, it’s probably a gap or an opening that needs sealing in any way.
+Large cracks and gaps should be fixed permanently.
+Any gaps greater than 3mm that let air into or out from your house require to be sealed.
+For example, if an open fireplace isn’t in use it can create draughts.
+This should be blocked off.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed in the maximum extent imaginable.

 draught stopping building inspections